What To Do When You Need Someone To Talk To

 - An online chat room.
 Like online forums, chatrooms are sometimes geared toward those who want to discuss specific topics and would like to give or receive emotional support.

-A crisis line cannot replace ongoing mental health services, and crisis lines are generally run by volunteers rather than mental health professionals.
-Hotlines play their own role in offering support and other resources for those who need it.
+Talking to someone on a crisis line cannot replace ongoing mental health services, and crisis lines are generally run by volunteers rather than mental health professionals.
+Hotlines play their own role in offering support and other resources for those who need to talk.

-The national suicide prevention lifeline website also has a number of different resources.
+The national suicide prevention lifeline website also has a number of different resources for people who need someone to talk to.
 Resources that can be found on the national suicide prevention lifeline include but aren’t limited to ways to help someone else in distress, ways to support or help oneself, stories of hope, and more.

 Are there any online resources where I can talk to someone about my problems?